OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trust is….md

 **Contagious**: Have you had the experience, on entering a group’s conversation, of realizing that they’re operating at a very deep level of trust?
 Has this inspired you to say or do things you normally wouldn’t?

 Trust has a resonance you can sometimes feel, outside of normal channels of communication.

+Mistrust is also contagious.
+You've likely been in a room where things are going great, then someone really sticks their foot in it.
+They say or do something that cracks the trust in the room.
+Maybe they reveal a secret inappropriately, or dress someone down very harshly who doesn't deserve it.
+You see body language shift, people lean back and cross their arms.
+The excitement dies down.
+Trust vanishes.

 **Fragile**: We’re all aware how easy it is to lose trust, to break the bonds of credibility that let others believe and follow us.
 It’s frustrating, because there isn’t an amount of money you can pay to create trust with certainty.